TruSat/trusat-backend/README.md

 ### Configure CSpace dependencies

- - checkout the appropriate branch of [`trusat-tle`](https://github.com/consensys-space/trusat-tle) to path `../trusat-tle` (i.e. its parent directory should match this repo's parent directory).
-Install any dependencies defined within that repo.
- - checkout the appropriate branch of [`trusat-iod`](https://github.com/consensys-space/trusat-iod) to path `../trusat-iod` (i.e. its parent directory should match this repo's parent directory).
+ - checkout the appropriate branch of [`trusat-orbit`](https://github.com/consensys-space/trusat-orbit) to path `../trusat-orbit` (i.e. its parent directory should match this repo's parent directory).
 Install any dependencies defined within that repo.

 ### Run the code